alexbelij/scrapy-anime-pictures/README.md

 ``` $ scrapy crawl AnimePictures ```

 # other
-* Output file will sort by author, maybe I will that it can sort by tags(or by author) later
+* Output file will sort by author, maybe I will let it can sort by tags(or by author) later
 * I'm not sure whether cookie will execute correctly in browser

 ## version